ivynya/FlexCore/README.md

 ## Compatibility
 FlexCore adopts a Bootstrap-like naming scheme.
 This results in potential incompatibilities, meaning it is recommended that the two aren't used together.

+Core styles and modules are guaranteed to function *with overlap* in Bootstrap.

+Components are not guaranteed to function as they are intentionally designed to replace Bootstrap components.